-{ Using the methods described in Section~\ref{sec:HamLearnAlg}, we plot the behavior of the average error in Fig.~\ref{fig:ham_learning_sim}.
-In Figure~\ref{fig:ham_learning_sim}a, we show the average absolute error $\langle |\tilde{c}_i - c_i| \rangle$ between the ShadowQPT learned couplings $\tilde{c_i}$ and the original couplings $c_i$ ($c_i \equiv \{J,h\}$) with a simulation of $N=100000$.
-Given a fixed $t$, the average error scales nearly independently of system size $n$ (and should be bounded by $O(\log(n))$ scaling at large $n$).
-For small $t$, while the first order expansion of the time evolution operator is a good approximation, one needs many measurements to determine the couplings beyond statistical noise as the channel is very close to the identity.
-For large $t$, the higher order terms generated by the exponential become important and the learned couplings $\tilde{c}_i \approx c_i^{renorm}(t)=i\mathrm{tr}(\rho_{\Lambda_t}(p_i)q_i)/t \not\approx c_i$.
-At intermediate $t$, we find a favorable regime where there are enough measurements to learn the random couplings to an average error of $10^{-1}$. } {In Fig.~\ref{fig:ham_learning_sim}b (see Appendix for further details) we more carefully analyze the errors in this process, particularly as we change the number of measurements and time.
+In Fig.~\ref{fig:ham_learning_sim}b (see Appendix for further details) we more carefully analyze the errors in this process, particularly as we change the number of measurements and time.
 There are two sources of error in Hamiltonian learning using ShadowQPT.
 A systematic error occurs due to the linear approximation of the time evolution operator and is given by $\epsilon_s(t) \equiv \langle | c_i - c_i^{renorm}(t)|\rangle$ and scales as $O(t^2)$.